nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/security/file-download-security-policies.md

     *   `preview`: preview display restlet.
 *   **Rendition** (String): the rendition name, if this is a rendition.
 *   **Infos** (Map): the ExtendedInfos map passed internally to the download method.

-If there are several permissions defined, a single one returning false is sufficient to forbid the blob download.

 ## Example